godaddy/gasket/packages/gasket-plugin-intl/README.md

   - `excludes` - (string[]) List of modules to ignore
 - `nextRouting` - (boolean) Enable [Next.js Routing] when used with [@gasket/plugin-nextjs]. (default: true)
+- `preloadLocales` (boolean) - Preloads the locale files from the manifest file in the middlewareHook.

 #### Example config